 You can apply for WD200 only ONCE.
 You must select ONE of the Major subjects e.g. WD200 ENG (English).
 Applicants who select a specific Major are guaranteed a place on that option (e.g. WD200 ENG), on meeting the entry requirements and points.
 Applicants may change their Major selection on commencement of the programme, subject to availability.

 Minor subject choices will be made on commencement of Year 1.
-Minor subjects include all of the Major subjects in addition to Law, Psychology, German, Italian and Economics.
+Minor subjects include all of the Major subjects in addition to Law, Psychology and Economics.

 A Liberal Arts education prepares graduates for many work situations and graduates in the past have become teachers, have worked in journalism, consultancy, many different forms of professional practice, translation, politics: it is the nature of a Liberal Arts education that it prepares people for a myriad of careers.
 The adaptability, flexibility and mental agility of Arts graduates, as well as their strong skills in communication and problem-solving, make them very desirable employees in many professions and industries.